Kava-Labs/kava/x/hvt/spec/02_state.md

 type DelegatorDistributionSchedules []DelegatorDistributionSchedule
 ```

-`GenesisState` defines the state that must be persisted when the blockchain stops/restarts in order for normal function of the kavadist module to resume.
+`GenesisState` defines the state that must be persisted when the blockchain stops/restarts in order for normal function of the harvest module to resume.

 ```go
 // GenesisState is the state that must be provided at genesis.